Movax12/ca65hl/manual.md

     if ((( lda foo == negative && ldx bar == zero) || lda foo == zero) && (ror bar == C set || ldx baz : inx == zero)) goto myLabel

-Logical AND/OR with parentheses can be used in any order to help create complex branching logic.
+Logical AND/OR with parentheses can be used in any order to create complex branching logic.

 Parentheses should also be used to have the macro code ignore an